American Woodmark (AMWD)

 Capital Expenditures

-- The company plans to continue investing in digital transformation and automation in fiscal year 2026.
+- The company plans to continue investing in digital transformation and automation, with facility expansions in Mexico and North Carolina aimed at strengthening its Made-to-Stock product line.

 Latest Trefis Analyses